Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 a few customers sitting at a beach bar under palm trees in Isla Mujeres, Mexico

-Selina Isla Mujeres: Selina is located in the Centro area, very convenient with its location
+• Selina Isla Mujeres: Selina is located in the Centro area, which is very convenient due to its location.

 Mid-Range Hotels in Isla Mujeres

-Hotel Isla Caraco: Well-priced mid-range hotel located a short walk away from Playa Centro / Beach
+• Hotel Isla Caraco: Well-priced mid-range hotel located a short walk away from Playa Centro Beach, near plenty of shops and restaurants.

-Nautibeach Condos: Condo rentals by night, conveniently located in the Centro area with beautiful beach views of Playa Norte (the main beach)
+• Nautibeach Condos: This is a great condo rental by night, conveniently located in the Centro area with beautiful beach views of Playa Norte (the main beach in Isla Mujeres).

 Luxury Hotels in Isla Mujeres